ktully/eternity-keeper/README.md

 # Converting Windows Store save files to Steam/GoG
 Saves from the Windows Store/GamePass game build cannot be loaded by Steam or GoG game builds.

-The 0.4 alpha project release includes initial conversion code, allowing you to generate Steam/GoG compatible saves from Windows saves.
+This 0.4 alpha project release includes initial code by ktully allowing you to generate Steam/GoG compatible saves from Windows saves.

 1. Run Eternity Keeper as Normal
 1. Close the settings dialog if it appears
 1. Enter the path to your Windows Store saves in 'Save Folder' box and click 'Search' to refresh the savegame list.
     * Typically your Windows Store saves are in a numeric subdirectory like `%USERPROFILE%\Saved Games\Pillars of Eternity\1234567890987654`.
 1. Click on a Windows Store save file to load it
-1. Progress indicator will spin as file is opened and converted - this may take a few minutes
+1. Progress indicator on the selected file will spin as the file is opened and converted - this may take a few minutes.
 1. When conversion has completed, the save file list will refresh showing a new `( converted)` save
 1. Quit Enternity Keeper
-1. Open the save directory in Windows Explorer and move the converted savefile into `%USERPROFILE%\Saved Games\Pillars of Eternity\`, so that the Steam/GoG version of the game can find it.
+1. Open your Windows Store save directory in Windows Explorer and move the converted savefile into `%USERPROFILE%\Saved Games\Pillars of Eternity\`, so that the Steam/GoG version of the game can find it.

 **Note:** Keep a backup of your original unconverted save file(s) - the conversion process could conceivably cause the game to crash or have other unanticipated bugs later.